Nallixion/winsharpfuzz/README.md

 there are two tools and one library that we'll use.

 To install the tools, use the following commands within a PowerShell instance:
-- `dotnet tool install -g WinSharpFuzz.CommandLine`
+- `dotnet tool install -g Nallixion.WinSharpFuzz.CommandLine`
-- `dotnet tool install -g WinSharpFuzz.Instrument`
+- `dotnet tool install -g Nallixion.WinSharpFuzz.Instrument`

 These will install everything needed to run the above commands (the -g flag installs them globally).
 Once installed, these tools can be executed using `dotnet winsharpfuzz [args]` or